HCL-Hbot/ros_social_robot_prototype/proof_of_concepts/eye_ui_with_electron/README.md

 ## Possible future improvements
-When touch functionality will integrated in another project.
-Don't forget disable zoom in and scrolling with javascript (for touch device)!
+When touch functionality will be integrated in another project.
+Don't forget to disable zoom in and scrolling with javascript (for touch device)!
 Because zooming in a eye is prorabably not a desired functionalty.
 No code is written for enabling/disabling touch.
 I don't know what the default is.
 This was not in my scope.
 Just reminding some logic needed to be added for this.